 that's both relaxing and therapeutic!

 Learning how to give a massage that's relaxing, and provides pain-relieving health benefits for your family or friends can be easy and fun to learn.
 Headaches, muscle cramps, neck pain, and back soreness can all be eased with a few minutes of massage.

-Therapists learn how to give massage in massage school, as well as how to perform a variety of massage techniques, but if you just want to learn how to massage a friend or family member when they hurt, we want to share great techniques that can help you...help them!
+Therapists learn massage in school, as well as how to perform a variety of techniques, but if you just want to learn how to massage a friend or family member when they hurt, we want to share great techniques that can help you...help them!

 Step-by-step massage tips for :

 - Upper Back Massage - types of massage for upper back pain around shoulders and neck, as well as mid back pain

 - Lower Back Massage - how to massage to reduce pain associated with sciatica, piriformis syndrome, disc herniation,